kai-gibson/void_compiler/README.md

 ```

 ## Planned Features
 Currently void only supports `i32`'s.
-This is ok because `3 + 2 == 5` and 5 represents Geburah in the Kabbalistic tree of life, meaning strength and severity
+This is ok because `3 + 2 == 5` and 5 represents Geburah in the Kabbalistic tree of life, meaning strength and severity!

+NOTE: All the below code examples don't compile, they're just theoretical for now

 In the near future void will support the following types: